billhanyu/hypothetical-meals/apidoc/order.md

     },
   },
 }
 # The keys are the vendor ingredient id.
+Values for lots is the lot number and number of packages for that lot.
 ```

 {% endmethod %}